Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Desember 2024 14.23.37 UTC
+- WIB: Senin, 23 Desember 2024 15.31.09 UTC
-- WITA: Senin, 23 Desember 2024 15.23.37 UTC
+- WITA: Senin, 23 Desember 2024 16.31.09 UTC
-- WIT: Senin, 23 Desember 2024 16.23.37 UTC
+- WIT: Senin, 23 Desember 2024 17.31.09 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology